Information you need to submit student entries

 Make sure you complete it carefully: it’ll take longer for us to process your entry if anything is missing or wrong.

-Candidate number
+Candidate information

 We don’t provide candidate numbers; you will need to create a number for each student at the beginning of the academic year.
 Please use these candidate numbers on all record and assessment forms.